 Both of the sections require a basic knowledge of Arithmetic as well as Elementary Algebra and common concepts in Geometry, mentioned below.

 Arithmetic: Number Systems & Number Theory, Multiples, and factors, Ratio & Proportion, Real Numbers, Fractions, Decimals, Percentages, Averages, Powers and roots, Profit & Loss, Simple & Compound Interest, Speed, Time, & Distance, Pipes, Cisterns, & Work Time, Ratio and Proportion, Mixtures & Allegation, Descriptive statistics, Sets, Probability in the pattern of GMAT entrance exam.

 Algebra: Permutation & Combination, Monomials, polynomials, algebraic expressions and equations, Functions, Exponents, Arithmetic & Geometric Progression, Quadratic Equations, Inequalities and Basic statistics, Equations, Solving Linear Equations with one-Unknown, Solving Linear Equations with Two Unknowns, Solving Equations by Factoring, Simplifying Algebraic Expressions, Solving Quadratic Equations

 Geometry: Lines and Angles, Triangles, Quadrilaterals, Circles, Rectangular solids and Cylinders, Coordinate geometry.

-Holding on to basics is the key for exam like GMAT.
-After getting fundamentals cleared a candidate can build on the concepts by practicing a lot of these above-mentioned topics.
+Holding on to basics is the key for the exam like GMAT.
+After getting fundamentals cleared a candidate can build on the concepts by practising a lot of these above-mentioned topics.

 The Verbal Section measures the candidate’s ability to read and comprehend the given data and to reason and further evaluate arguments, followed by correcting the text or given sentence to form a standard written English.